Home » Sweets » Cherry Pecan Galette

 Assemble Galette

-- Line a baking sheet with parchment paper.
-Remove parchment paper from baking sheet and add to counter.
-Roll out dough on parchment paper into a 1/4 to 1/8 inch circle.
+• Line a baking sheet with parchment paper.
+Remove parchment paper from the cookie sheet and add it to the counter.
+Roll out dough on parchment paper into a 1/4 to 1/8 inch thick 7-8 inch round circle.
+Sprinkle the center of the dough with semonlina flour.

-- Add cherry filling to center of the dough and then fold up edges of the dough so they just start to cover the filling.
-The more "rustic" the better - don't worry about if it's uneven.
+• Add cherry filling to the center of the dough and then fold up the edges of the dough so they just start to cover the filling.
+The more "rustic" the better – don't worry about if it's uneven.

 That’s a delicious galette!
 Going to go cherry picking this weekend and then I’m definitely trying this out!